Sneeds-Feed-and-Seed/sneedacity/README.md

 ## License

-This project is licensed under the GNU General Public License v2 (City Slicker Licenses BTFO) and compatible licenses.
+This project is licensed under the GNU General Public License v2 (PRAISE BE TO THE LIVING SAINT IGNUCIUS) and compatible licenses.
 More info in [LICENSE.txt](https://github.com/Sneeds-Feed-and-Seed/sneedacity/blob/master/LICENSE.txt)